Edzemundo/DTS_Invoices/README.md

 # Document Scanner and Organizer

 A Python-based utility for automatically scanning, renaming, and organizing document files (PDFs and images) based on their content using OCR.
-The system watches for new files, processes them to extract reference numbers and dates, and organizes them into appropriate folders.
+The system watches for new files, processes them to extract reference numbers, incident numbers and dates, and organizes them into appropriate folders.

 ## Features